 - assessment providing information that is of value and justifies the time teachers spend on it.

 Key Stages 1 and 2

-The following three concise document explain the attainment descriptors and effort grades in our assessment system.
+The following three concise documents explain the attainment descriptors and effort grades in our assessment system.

 Assessment in the Early Years Foundation Stage (EYFS)